simon741/edu-devcamp/HOL/HOL0/README.md

     ![image](./media/2018-07-18-15-39-00.jpg)

-1. From the results select `Visual Studio Community 2017 (latest release) on Windows Server 2016 (x64)` and click `Create` on the bottom of the page.
+1. From the results select `Visual Studio Community 2017 (latest preview) on Windows Server 2016 (x64)` and click `Create` on the bottom of the page.

     ![image](./media/2018-08-30-13-18-00.jpg)